history-lab/archiving-digital-records/04-pdfa.md

 - Presentation Formats (slide decks)
 ---
 # The National Archives & Paper
-By July 2024, Federal agencies must tranfer *all* permanent records in electonic format with metadata.
+By July 2024, Federal agencies must transfer *all* permanent records in electronic format with metadata.

 ---
 # Library of Congress & PDF/A